Yuzuru Hanyu: Launch of social media and Share Practice

-In August and September 2022, Hanyu opened accounts on social media, having long eschewed it for years, that are mainly managed by staff.
+In August and September 2022, Hanyu opened accounts on social media, having eschewed it for years, that are mainly managed by staff.
 He stated his intention to show his skating through his YouTube channel and increase opportunities for everyone to watch it, including those who are unable to attend ice shows.
 On August 10, he live-streamed an open practice session on his channel titled Share Practice where he presented some of his past programs, including three run-throughs and a clean performance of his free skate Seimei with the same elements as used in his layout at the 2018 Winter Olympics.
 The session was open to the press, followed from the rinkside by numerous journalists and photographers, and was watched live on YouTube by more than 100,000 people, having exceeded a total of 3 million views in less than a month.

 Yuzuru Hanyu Ice Story solo show series

 In 2022, Hanyu presented his first ice show as a professional figure skater, titled Prologue, in Yokohama and Hachinohe.
 It was the first solo ice show production in figure skating, with each show having a duration of 90 minutes and featuring a selection of eight different programs performed at the athletic level of skating competitions, including multiple quadruple jumps and triple Axels.
 Prologue was a prelude event to the Yuzuru Hanyu Ice Story solo show series, produced and directed by himself in collaboration with choreographer Mikiko.

 The first main chapter of the series was the solo show Gift, the first ice skating event to be held at Tokyo Dome, one of Japan's largest and most prestigious entertainment venues, with a new audience record for ice shows of 35,000 spectators.
-The show was presented on February 26, 2023, and featured 12 skating programs that were weaved into a comprehensive, philosophical story of 120 minutes about Hanyu's life and future on ice.
+The show was presented on February 26, 2023, and featured 12 skating programs that were woven into a comprehensive, philosophical story of 120 minutes about Hanyu's life and future on ice.
 In his performances, he was accompanied by the dance group Elevenplay, the Tokyo Philharmonic Orchestra, and a special band led by Satoshi Takebe.
 The Olympics' official news site called Hanyu's programs "performances for the ages", noting that it was "more a concert for a blockbuster artist than an ice show."
 On July 14, Gift became the first ice show to be distributed on the streaming platform Disney+ worldwide.